GeekyGhost/ComfyUI-GeekyRemB/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Note: The 'bria' model is included for its good performance, but requires a license for commercial use.
-Ensure you have appropriate licensing if you intend to use this model commercially.
+Note: Some included models may require separate licensing for commercial use.
+Ensure you have appropriate licensing if you intend to use these models commercially.

 ## Acknowledgements

-GeekyRemB builds upon various open-source projects and research.
-We're grateful to the entire open-source community for their contributions.
-A full list of acknowledgements is in progress and will be included in future updates.

-Inspired by tools found in [WAS Node Suite for ComfyUI](https://github.com/WASasquatch/was-node-suite-comfyui.git).
+GeekyRemB builds upon the work of many in the open-source community.
+We extend our sincere gratitude to:

+- Daniel Gatis (https://github.com/danielgatis/rembg), creator of the Rembg library, which forms the backbone of our background removal capabilities.
+- The creators and contributors of ComfyUI (https://github.com/comfyanonymous/ComfyUI), whose innovative work has made this project possible.
+- WAS Node Suite (https://github.com/WASasquatch/was-node-suite-comfyui), particularly the Layer Utility Node, which provided inspiration for some of our features.
+- The broader open-source community, whose collective efforts continue to push the boundaries of what's possible in image processing and AI.

+Your work has been instrumental in the development of GeekyRemB, and we're deeply appreciative of your contributions to the field.

 ---

-This project is a work in progress.
-Some features may not be fully functional, and we appreciate your patience and contributions as we continue to improve GeekyRemB.
+This project is continually evolving.
+We welcome feedback, bug reports, and contributions as we work to improve GeekyRemB.